Indira Gandhi Institute of Development Research: History

 The institute was the brainchild of Prof. Jyoti Parikh and Prof. Kirit Parikh and was funded by the Reserve Bank of India.
 It was formally opened upon the occasion of the bank's golden jubilee in 1987.

 After its registration as an autonomous society on 14 November 1986 and as a public trust on 15 January 1987, then Prime Minister Shri Rajiv Gandhi inaugurated the campus at Goregaon, Mumbai on 28 December 1987.
 Subsequently, the institute was recognized as a deemed university under Section 3 of the UGC Act.
+It has its jurisdiction over entire state of Maharashtra.

 Starting as a purely research-oriented institution, the institute quickly developed into a full-fledged teaching cum research organisation when in 1990 it launched a Ph.D. programme in the field of development studies under agreement with Bombay University.
 The objective of the Ph.D. programme is to produce analysts with diverse disciplinary background who can address developmental issues of policy.
 In 1995, accreditation for its own Ph.D. programme was obtained and a master's programme was started to help meet the growing need of the country for more development economists.
 The mission to address development issues has been the driving force and motivation behind the growth of the institute.

 IGIDR also has a full-fledged Masters of Science programme which draws applicants from all over India.
 This programme normally has over 60 participants at a time.